ZoeKIM752/IoT/README.md

 ![alt tag](https://raw.githubusercontent.com/Seungyeup/IoT-LAB/master/Photo&Video/iot.jpg)

-## Project title
-IoT-based Smart Home utilizing bluetooth and WiFi.
+## IoT-based Smart Home utilizing bluetooth and WiFi
+How wonderful it would be to turn off the lights when you lay down to go to bed?
+How wonderful it would be to open the door without getting up?
+We began the project with laziness like this.
+Our goal is to implement using IoT.

 ## Screenshots
 Include logo/demo screenshot etc.